Over time we all learn tips and tricks which help us grow our vegetables, color gardens, landscape, and even the lawn.

 Little things like don’t plant unless the soil is above X degrees.
 Tomatoes have their “tricks” as well which help produce high yield crops of tomatoes.

-Buy seedlings that are already flowering.
+Buy tomato seeds that are already flowering.
 You might believe you’ll be one step ahead.
-But… plant first need to get their roots firmly established before flowering and producing fruits.
+But… plants first need to get their roots firmly established before flowering and producing fruits.
 Let them start and flower in your garden.

-Pinch the first flowers of budding plants.
-It might sound ridiculous, but you’ll get greater yields by pruning tomatoes in the long run.
+When growing tomatoes – pinch the first flowers of budding plants.
+It might sound ridiculous, but you’ll get greater yields by pruning tomato plants in the long run.

-Too much fertilizer will lead to more foliage and wonderful bushes.
+Too much fertilizer in the soil will lead to more foliage and wonderful bushes.
 The plants will look healthy but unproductive.

 Add a bit of Epsom salt.
 Tomatoes do well when Epsom salt is added to their roots, and if they don’t need it, it will cause no harm.
 It’s good to take preventive measures so as to ensure healthier plants.

-Plant your seedlings deep.
+Plant your seeds many inches deep.
 It’s often called “Planting up to their necks.”

 Water your tomatoes from the above, if possible.
 Watering them from above will make the soil splash up on the stems, thereby making them susceptible to tomato plant diseases such as blossom end rot.